okviz/okviz.github.io/dev/editing.md

 #### Next Reading

-You can add a section at the end of any page with a list of links to other pages at the same folder level.
+You can add a section containing a list of links to other pages at the same folder level.
+You can also use the ***next_reading*** option in the [header of the file](#header) to automatically display this section at the bottom of the page.

 <table>
     <tr>